Shashank-Dwivedi/Photoelectric-Effect/README.md

 # Photoelectric-Effect
 A simple computer graphics project demonstrating working of photoelectric effect.
-Implemented in C++ ,‘graphics.h’ library is used to include and facilitate graphical operations in program.
+It is implemented in C++ and ‘graphics.h’ library is used to include and facilitate graphical operations in program.

 # Requirements:
    Turbo C++